 Throughout the lifetime of your campaign, make sure to revisit your campaign settings periodically.

-“The best way to maximize your ad spend is to prove value and scale based on those results.
-Proving value will come with constant testing in your ad account, especially with bidding strategies,” explains Dawson.
-“By monitoring performance, you can decide to adjust your maximum conversions/target CPA to ensure more conversions or monitor your historical CPC to adjust your manual bidding to pay less for clicks.
-With any testing, strive for statistical significance and ensure that you are collecting enough data to inform your decisions.”
+“By monitoring performance, you can decide to adjust your maximum conversions/target CPA to ensure more conversions or monitor your historical CPC to adjust your manual bidding to pay less for clicks,” says Dawson.

 Take a look at available data and glean what information you can in the context of your goals.
 If these settings aren’t helping you achieve your goals, you can adjust your automation strategy as needed.